ahettlin/angular-cli-workshop/exercises/Exercise-5.md

 ng update @angular/cli@^15 @angular/core@^15 --force
 ```

 When the update is complete, you should see several changes in your `package.json` file.
 If you made a jump in the major version, you might also see code changes.
+There are logs in the console describing all the changes that were made, if any.
+This is similar to using `ng add` in that packages updated with this command can perform additional actions so that you don't manually have to refactor your code in case the package deprecates or removes APIs.

-You should see logs in the console describing all the changes that were made, if any.
-This particular command only updated the core Angular dependencies.
-It is up to you to also upgrade any other dependencies you feel you should update (i.e. 3<sup>rd</sup>-party packages).
+This particular command we just ran only updated the core Angular dependencies.
+It is up to you to also upgrade any other dependencies you feel you should update (i.e. 3<sup>rd</sup> party packages).

 Your project should still build and run just fine with `ng serve` as long as there were no breaking changes that need fixed.